-As classes until Feb 26 will be delivered synchronously via videoconferencing, a device enabled with a camera and microphone is required.
-Further, you are expected to be in a location with a reliable Internet connection that is strong enough for streaming video.
+In the event health mandates or the instructor falling sick for an extended period require switching to remote delivery of classes, you will need a device enabled with a camera and microphone.
+Further, you will have to be in a location with a stable Internet connection that is strong enough for streaming video.

-For online exam and quiz, which will be administered via the Respondus Lockdown browser, you will need a device (computer or iPad; note that smartphones and Chromebooks will not work) with one of the following operating systems:
+For exams that will be administered via the Respondus Lockdown browser, you will need a device (computer or iPad; note that smartphones and Chromebooks will not work) with one of the following operating systems:

-- Windows 10 or 8 (note: will not work with Windows 10S) - MacOS 11.1+ to 10.12 - iPad iOS: 11.0+ (will not work with other tablets) - Memory: 2 GB RAM - Hard Disk Space: 200 MB of free hard disk space for program files
+Windows 10 or 8 (note: will not work with Windows 10S)

+MacOS 11.1+ to 10.12

+iPad iOS: 11.0+ (will not work with other tablets)

+Memory: 2 GB RAM

+Hard Disk Space: 200 MB of free hard disk space for program files

-You will need the Chrome browser, Other browsers such as Safari will not work.
+You will need the Chrome browser.
+Other browsers such as Safari will not work.